unofficial-mirror/u9fs/README.md

-*U9fs* serves the Plan 9 protocol 9P from user-space on other operating systems. runs on many POSIX-compatible systems, including Linux and MacOS X.
+*U9fs* serves the Plan 9 protocol 9P from user-space on other operating systems.

+It runs on many POSIX-compatible systems, including Linux and MacOS X.
 Currently, it must first be compiled.
 See the comments at the top of the makefile for a few special instructions.
 Ordinarily, you should be able to type: